GSA/centers-of-excellence/about/team.md

         bio: >-
           With a legal and technical background, Ghaffari-Tabrizi develops and institutes innovative procurement solutions to provide rapid results for agency partners who need to modernize their IT-related workforce, systems, and processes.
 Ghaffari-Tabrizi serves as the primary Acquisition project manager with the CoE and assists in the development of procurement packages for all CoE agency partners and internal needs.
         linkedin: oghaffari
-      - name: Simchah Suveyke-Bogin
-        img: SimchahBogin19.jpg
-        bio: >-
-          Simchah Suveyke-Bogin has worked with the federal government for over 10 years.
-Suveyke-Bogin leads the Customer Experience and Contact Center CoE teams as well as the CoE engagement with the U.S. Department of Agriculture.
-Suveyke-Bogin helps government agencies adopt user centered practices, innovative technology solutions, and change management approaches to improve government services to the public.
-Suveyke-Bogin is also responsible for managing GSA’s Customer Experience Community of Practice, a community of over 800 across federal, state, and local government employees working to develop social capital amongst agencies, nurture new learning, stimulate innovation, and share knowledge.
-        linkedin: simchah-suveyke-bogin-2a9b793
       - name: Victoria Wales
         img:  VictoriaWales19.jpg
         bio: >-